pattern

 a large building or room that is designed for performing concerts

-Ex: The annual music festival will take place in concert hall, featuring a variety of genres and talented musicians .
+Ex: The annual music festival will take place in the concert hall, featuring a variety of genres and talented musicians .

 daily words